iris-hep/analysis-systems-base/README.md

 ### CVMFS Unpacked

-The images are also available through CVMFS unpacked and is available on CVMFS instances under the path
+The images are also available through CVMFS unpacked and are available on CVMFS instances under the path

 ```
 /cvmfs/unpacked.cern.ch/hub.opensciencegrid.org/iris-hep/analysis-systems-base:<tag>